 Bishop Ward toured Ocracoke with Pastor Susie Fitch-Slater.
-Because of the connection of The United Methodist Church, Disaster Ministry staff and volunteers will be with the people on the island until everyone has a safe and clean place to live.
+Because of the connection of The United Methodist Church, Disaster Ministry staff and volunteers will be with the people on the island helping rebuild homes and lives.

 Grace and peace to you in the name of Jesus Christ.

 It’s a beautiful day on Ocracoke Island and Susie Fitch-Slater is our wonderful pastor here serving and leading in the wake of Hurricane Dorian.